SOCO Nupes logo Colorado Springs (CO) Alumni Chapter

 The Young Visionary

 Edward Giles Irvin was the youngest of the Founders.
 He brought energy, civic awareness, and entrepreneurial spirit to the founding group.
-His life included work in journalism, business, religious service, and community leadership.

 Irvin served as part of the Fraternity’s Incorporation Committee, helping complete the formal work needed to establish Kappa Alpha Nu.
-His role showed maturity and responsibility beyond his age.

 Read Official Biography